 There is no direct antidote for snail bait toxicity and treatment is aimed at controlling the clinical signs.
 Treatment includes possible induction of vomiting, supportive care with IV fluids, medications to control the twitching or seizures, “stomach pumping” and enemas to help rid the body of the toxin, and charcoal to help absorb any substance that remains in the body.

 At home, your yard should be hosed down with water to dissolve any remaining bait and your dog should be restricted from the area for a two-week period.

 Will my dog return to normal following toxicity?

 Chance of recovery is largely determined by how much poison was ingested, how quickly therapy was initiated and the general health of your pet.
 While this is a serious type of poisoning, most pets fully recover if treated promptly and properly.
-If your dog is not successfully treated, death can occur within 4 to 12 hours.
+If your dog is not successfully treated for snail bait poisoning, death can occur within 4 to 12 hours.

 I love my dog, but I also love my beautiful garden—what are alternative ways to keep snails at bay?

 For the above reasons, I do not use toxins for snail control in my yard; I try a more natural route and accept that some of my greenery will have “snail art” throughout the leaves.
 But I also realize that this approach is not for everyone, so, what are the options?

 Wrapping self-adhesive copper barrier tape (available in many garden supply stores) around the rim of plant pots or containers deters slugs and snails with a tiny positive electric charge that is given off by the tape.